-DPR: Nigeria to Run out of Oil in 52 Years - THISDAYLIVE
+DPR: Nigeria to Run Out of Oil in 52 Years - THISDAYLIVE

-If new crude oil discoveries are not made to add to Nigeria’s current reserves of 36.971 billion barrels (bbls), the country will run out of oil in about 52 years, the Department of Petroleum Resources (DPR) has disclosed.
+Nigeria will run out of oil in about 52 years if new crude oil discoveries are not made to add to Nigeria’s current reserves of 36.971 billion barrels (bbls), the Department of Petroleum Resources (DPR) has disclosed.

 The DPR also explained that the current reserves depletion rate of Nigeria’s oil reserves is 1.93 per cent, adding that on the average, Nigeria produced 1.973,995 barrels of oil per day (bpd) as at the end of June 2018.